-This info sheet from the National Highway Traffic Safety Administration provides an even more detailed guide to ensuring a perfect helmet fit.
+This info sheet from the National Highway Traffic Safety Administration (NHTSA) provides an even more detailed guide to ensuring a perfect helmet fit.

 While getting a toddler to actually wear a helmet can be a battle, it’s one well worth fighting.